 Cambridge, MA 02138

-Joshua S. Goodman, Assistant
+Joshua S. Goodman, Associate Professor of

-high school math teacher in Watertown,
+was a public high school math teacher in Watertown, MA.

-For a complete list of faculty citations from 2001 - present, please visit the Harvard Kennedy School Research Report Online.
+For a complete list of faculty citations from 2001 - present, please visit the HKS Faculty Research Connection.

 Selected Publication Citations:

 Goodman, Joshua, Michael Hurwitz, and Jonathan Smith.
 "Access to

 Four-Year Public Colleges And Degree Completion."
 Journal of

 Goodman, Joshua.
 "Skills, Schools, and Credit Constraints: Evidence